numpy/numpy/doc/source/reference/arrays.datetime.rst

 ------------------------- ----------------------- --------------------------
   Code       Meaning         Relative Time             Absolute Time
 ======== ================ ======================= ==========================
-   h       hour             +- 1.0e15 years         [1.0e15 BC, 1.0e15 AD]
+   h       hour             +/- 1.0e15 years        [1.0e15 BC, 1.0e15 AD]
-   m       minute           +- 1.7e13 years         [1.7e13 BC, 1.7e13 AD]
+   m       minute           +/- 1.7e13 years        [1.7e13 BC, 1.7e13 AD]
-   s       second           +- 2.9e12 years         [ 2.9e9 BC,  2.9e9 AD]
+   s       second           +/- 2.9e12 years        [ 2.9e9 BC,  2.9e9 AD]
-   ms      millisecond      +- 2.9e9 years          [ 2.9e6 BC,  2.9e6 AD]
+   ms      millisecond      +/- 2.9e9 years         [ 2.9e6 BC,  2.9e6 AD]
-   us      microsecond      +- 2.9e6 years          [290301 BC, 294241 AD]
+   us      microsecond      +/- 2.9e6 years         [290301 BC, 294241 AD]
-   ns      nanosecond       +- 292 years            [  1678 AD,   2262 AD]
+   ns      nanosecond       +/- 292 years           [  1678 AD,   2262 AD]
-   ps      picosecond       +- 106 days             [  1969 AD,   1970 AD]
+   ps      picosecond       +/- 106 days            [  1969 AD,   1970 AD]
-   fs      femtosecond      +- 2.6 hours            [  1969 AD,   1970 AD]
+   fs      femtosecond      +/- 2.6 hours           [  1969 AD,   1970 AD]
-   as      attosecond       +- 9.2 seconds          [  1969 AD,   1970 AD]
+   as      attosecond       +/- 9.2 seconds         [  1969 AD,   1970 AD]
 ======== ================ ======================= ==========================

 Business Day Functionality
 ==========================

-To allow the datetime to be used in contexts where accounting for weekends and holidays is important, NumPy includes a set of functions for working with business days.
+To allow the datetime to be used in contexts where only certain days of the week are valid, NumPy includes a set of "busday" (business day) functions.

+The default for busday functions is that the only valid days are Monday through Friday (the usual business days).
+The implementation is based on a "weekmask" containing 7 Boolean flags to indicate valid days; custom weekmasks are possible that specify other sets of valid days.

+The "busday" functions can additionally check a list of "holiday" dates, specific dates that are not valid days.

-The function :meth:`busday_offset` allows you to apply offsets specified in business days to datetimes with a unit of 'day'.
-By default, a business date is defined to be any date which falls on Monday through Friday, but this can be customized with a weekmask and a list of holidays.
+The function :meth:`busday_offset` allows you to apply offsets specified in business days to datetimes with a unit of 'D' (day).

 .. admonition:: Example